sigasi/sigasi_insights/manual/config.md

 `gtk-font-name = "Sans 10"`

-You have to restart Sigasi HDT before these changes take effect.
+You have to restart Sigasi Studio before these changes take effect.

 ## Annotations Colors